OscarAlmenara/TFG-OAR-ROS2-Unity/README.md

 This folder includes:

-- Updated scenes for testing UAV and multi-agent environments.
+- Complete models for the UAV, the J8 rover, and human characters.
-- New models for the J8 Rover and additional characters.
+- All scripts used for control, simulation, and agent logic.
 - Materials and textures for realistic terrain rendering.

 ### 3.3 Key Scripts Included